kennethreitz/kennethreitz.org/data/random/yoga-meditation.md

 I use the term *vedic* to encapsulate these various philosophies and understandings of the Eastern spiritual traditions.
 I find that the term *vedic* is a more accurate and respectful term to use when discussing these practices, as it is a term that is used by the practitioners themselves.

+## History

+The origins of yoga have been speculated to date back to pre-Vedic Indian traditions; it is mentioned in the Rigveda, but most likely developed around the sixth and fifth centuries BCE, in ancient India's ascetic and śramaṇa movements.
+The chronology of earliest texts describing yoga-practices is unclear, varyingly credited to the Upanishads.
+The Yoga Sutras of Patanjali date from the first half of the 1st millennium CE, but only gained prominence in the West in the 20th century.
+Hatha yoga texts emerged around the 11th century with origins in tantra.

+## Philosophy

+The ultimate goal of yoga is the attainment of liberation (*moksha*) from worldly suffering and the cycle of birth and death (*samsara*).
+Yoga entails a profound philosophy and understanding of the nature of reality, the self, and the universe.
+It is a spiritual practice that seeks to unite the individual soul (*atman*) with the universal soul (*Brahman*).

 ## Types of Yoga

 There are four main paths of yoga: